splendidnut/Neolithic/README.md

 - **/parser** - tokenizer + parser for the language
 - **/test** - example programs to test different area of the compiler

+## Building from Source

+This project was developed using the MinGW/GCC compiler and CMake as the primary build system for this project.
+This is due to this project being developed using JetBrain's Clion IDE.

+I'm not opposed to including regular Makefiles as long as someone else takes responsibility for creating and maintaining them.

 -----

 For more information, please read 'Neolithic Language Guide' in the **/docs/** directory.